-The main concept across Figured is that you first build a budget, create your forecasts, and then day-to-day enter actual information and re-forecast.
+The main concept across Figured is that you first create your forecasts which can be captured in a snapshot, and then day-to-day enter actual information and re-forecast as needed.

 Using and updating your livestock tracker day-to-day with actual information